setchy/atlassify/README.md

 I would like to acknowledge the following projects and resources that have inspired and contributed to the development of Atlassify:

-1. [Gitify][attribution-gitify] - An open-source GitHub notification app (which I also maintai) served as the launchpad for Atlassify.
+1. [Gitify][attribution-gitify] - An open-source GitHub notification app, which I am a maintainer of, served as the launchpad for Atlassify.
 2. [Atlassian Design System][attribution-atlassian] - The design principles and UI components (@atlaskit) from Atlassian have helped shape the user interface of Atlassify.